taext/gem/README.md

    (rename or copy the file `gem` to `gem.py` before importing)

-when called without arguments, **gem** takes input from the keyboard
+When called without arguments, **gem** takes input from the keyboard:

     gem